Skip to main contentSkip to navigation

 Is there a rush option for production server outages?

 Yes.
 A +$100 rush fee to move to the front of the queue is available for any drive in the array.
 For a 6-drive array, the rush fee applies per drive ($100 x 6 = $600).
-Rush cases are moved to the front of the imaging queue, and SAS drives are imaged through dedicated SAS HBAs at native interface speed.
+Rush cases are moved to the front of the imaging queue, and SAS drives are imaged through dedicated SAS HBAs.
 Contact us with the array configuration before shipping so we can stage the appropriate SAS hardware.

 How is NVMe enterprise SSD recovery in servers priced?

-NVMe enterprise SSDs (Intel P5510, Samsung PM9A3, Micron 7450) follow our NVMe SSD pricing: $200 for a simple data copy, up to $$1,200–$2,500 for advanced controller-level recovery requiring firmware rebuild via PC-3000 SSD.
+NVMe enterprise SSDs (Intel P5510, Samsung PM9A3, Micron 7450) follow our NVMe SSD pricing: $200 for a simple data copy, up to $$1,200–$2,500 for advanced recovery.
+Supported Phison-based caching drives may be handled through PC-3000 SSD; proprietary enterprise controllers often require board repair or terminal access to restore controller function before data can be read.
 Servers that mix SAS spinners with NVMe caching drives are priced per-drive based on each drive's condition and interface type.
-The $400-$800 array reconstruction fee applies once per array, regardless of how many drives are NVMe vs. SAS.
+The array reconstruction fee applies once per array, regardless of how many drives are NVMe vs. SAS.

 Secure Mail-In from Anywhere in the US